YNWAGeorge/605project/README.md

 ## Installation

-Run `install_R.sh` on CHTC to get the packages.
+Run `install_R.sh` on CHTC to get the packages tar.gz file so that we don't need to install these packages again in the following parallel computation.
 You may need a kaggle account and an api.

 ## File Description in Code Folder